MATH-1700-WBP01

 ½(Q − P).

-- Length and angle:
+- Lengths and angles:

 - Reading from my notes (second set): Section 1.5 (pages 7–9).